juanjosepalacios/ANT.Gaussian/README.md

 ********************************************************************************
-Versions notation: The main module ANT.F90 must contains in its header the label with the latest version (now 2.7.2).
+Versions notation: The main module ANT.F90 must contains in its header the label with the latest version (now 2.8.0).
 This should coincide with the latest version of the  modules recently changed even though the module ANT itself may have not changed.
-This way, a quick look tells you that some module has been changed.
+This way, a quick look at thois file tells you the version you are in.
-Most modules should retain old headers if they have not been changed.
+Other modules should retain old headers if they have not been changed.
 ********************************************************************************

-It works both with intel and NVIDIA (PG) compilers.
+It works both with intel (ifx) and NVIDIA (PG) compilers.
 No need to maintain two versions.
 Just set your enviroment variables.

 ********************************************************************************
                            For Intel installations: